fm4d/KickassAPI/README.md

 KickassAPI
 ==========
-This is an unofficial Python API for kickass.to
+This is an unofficial python API for kickass.to partially inspired by https://github.com/karan/TPB

 Installation
 -----------